VideshLoya/RouteBook/README.md

 # Authorization:

 * One cannot manage posts and view user profile without being authenticated
-* One cannot edit or delete posts and comments created by other users
+* One cannot edit or delete posts,comments and reviews created by other users

-# Manage campground posts with basic functionalities:
+# Functionalities:

-Create, edit and delete posts and comments
+* Create, edit and delete posts,comments and reviews

-Upload campground photos
+* Upload campground photos

-Display campground location on Google Maps
+* Display campground location on Google Maps

-Search existing campgrounds
+* Search existing campgrounds

-Manage user account with basic functionalities:

-Password reset via email confirmation (disabled)

-Profile page setup with sign-up

-Flash messages responding to users' interaction with the app
+* Flash messages responding to users interaction with the app

-Responsive web design
+* Responsive web design
+* Display the time since post was created with Moment JS
+* Refactor callbacks with Async/Await
+* Background Animation on Landing page
+*